-Here, navigate Settings > Update & Security > Windows Update on your Windows 10 PC to upgrade your PC from Windows 10 to Windows 11.
+Navigate to Settings > Update & Security > Windows Update on your Windows 10 PC to upgrade your PC from Windows 10 to Windows 11.
 Now, click the “Check for updates” button to see if any updates are available.
-Then, if your PC is ready for Windows 11, you’ll see an “Upgrade to Windows 11 is ready—and it’s free!” banner here.
+If your PC is ready for Windows 11, you’ll see an “Upgrade to Windows 11 is ready—and it’s free!” banner here.

 After that, click “Download and install” to get it.
-Next, click the button “Stay on Windows 10 for now” if you are not ready to switch to Windows 11.
+Click the button “Stay on Windows 10 for now” if you are not ready to switch to Windows 11.
 You can stop your PC from getting the Windows 11 update by doing this.

-Finally, if you have no option and still want to download the latest version of the PC, you’ll need to download a Windows 11 ISO and install it manually.
+Finally, if you have no option and still want to download the latest version on your PC, you’ll need to download a Windows 11 ISO and install it manually.